 Finally, there are the Scottish place name conventions.
 You can visit the village of St Abbs (usually without an apostrophe) - and make sure you walk out to the spectacular St Abb’s Head (usually with an apostrophe).

-Your Orkney ferry may arrive at St Margaret’s Hope, and old Viking word for bay, associated with St Margaret.
+Your ferry to Orkney may arrive at St Margaret’s Hope, and old Viking word for bay, associated with St Margaret.
 And you should find an apostrophe there, pretty consistently on maps.